carpentries-lab/metagenomics-workshop/index.md

 > ## Data
 >
-> This workshop uses data from enviromental experiment: [Genomic adaptations in information
+> This workshop uses data from the environmental experiment: [Genomic adaptations in information
-> processing underpin trophic strategy in a whole-ecosystem nutrient
+> processing underpins trophic strategy in a whole-ecosystem nutrient
 > enrichment experiment](https://elifesciences.org/articles/49816), by Jordan G Okie et al.
 > In this research, authors compared the differences between the microbial community
 > in its natural, oligotrophic, phosphorus-deficient